A reporter once asked Thomas Edison how he felt failing one thousand times. He replied:

 9 Tips to Fail Forward

-You can leverage failure to fuel your growth in any aspect of your life.
+You can leverage failure to start learning and growing in any aspect of your life.
 Here are 9 proven tips to fail forward.

 1. Determine the Possible Challenges